 If you are looking for a performance bike, ask if it is raced professionally.
 If it's not, why not?
 That's not to say for a bike to be good it needs to feature in the WorldTour, but if it's good enough for the professionals, it's highly likely to be good enough for the rest of us.

 Look for reviews from other sources too.
 Magazines, websites, blogs all provide valuable information, normally in much more detail than an online video.
 And while you're online, look at forums or reviews for information, and be sure to check the comments section at the bottom.

-Imagine buying a car without taking it for a test drive first.
-It's just a given that you test drive a car and a bike should be no different.
-Only by taking a bike for a ride will you get a feel for it's characteristics, size, geometry and intricacies.
+Only by taking a bike for a ride will you get a feel for its characteristics, size, geometry and intricacies.

-When taking a bike for a test ride, don't just go around the block and make a decision.
-If possible try to get it for the weekend, or at least try to simulate the type of riding you plan to do.
-I.e. If you favor the hills, take it for a ride up and down the nearest climb.
+When taking a bike for a test ride, try to simulate the type of riding you plan to do.
+I.e. If you favour the hills, take it for a ride up and down the nearest climb.
 If flat, fast tracks are more your thing, try to get it up to speed and see how it handles sprinting.
 If it's a commuter, make sure it feels robust and can accommodate your storage needs.

 Get a bargain

-Local Bike Shop: More often then not, bike shops will come to the table with a deal or price that makes both parties happy.
-Shopping locally allows you to talk to someone, check out the bike and take it for a ride.
+Local Bike Shop: More often than not, bike shops will come to the table with a deal or price that makes both parties happy.
+Shopping locally allows you to talk to someone with expertise, check out the bike and take it for a ride.
 You may pay a small premium but you will most likely end up saving money compared to an online purchase as most shops will include a bike fit and ongoing servicing with a sale.
-Good bike shops know the bike and the brand, and will work hard to make you happy and keep you as a customer.
+Good bike shops know the bike and the brand and will work hard to make you happy and keep you as a customer.